dandi/dandi-archive/doc/design/embargo-full.md

   This would require the API server to manage IAM directly, which is a lot of complexity to manage.

 ## TODO miscellaneous
-- email the owners of an embargoed dandiset (and admins) when it has been successfully released
+- email the owners of an embargoed dandiset (and admins) when it has been successfully unembargoed
 - on the stats page, display the full amount of data stored in the archive, and indicate how much of it is under embargo
   - e.g., `300 TB total data size (100 TB currently under embargo)`
   - link the word "embargo" to docs/explanation thereof